Is the mean free path the mean of a distribution?: Probability distribution for the time of a free path

-The goal is to find the probability $P(t)dt$ that any given molecule, after surviving a time $t$ since its last collision, suffers a collision in the interval $t$ and $t + dt$.
-Select a collision at random from the gas and focus attention on one of the molecules involved in that collision.
-Following Refs.~\onlinecite{ViscoShort,ViscoLong}, call this the ``tagged'' molecule.
+The first order of business is to find the probability $P(t)dt$ that any given molecule, after surviving a time $t$ since its last collision, suffers a collision in the interval $t$ to $t + dt$.
+To this end select a collision at random from the gas and focus attention on one of the molecules involved in that collision.
+Following Refs.~\onlinecite{ViscoShort,ViscoLong}, we may call this the ``tagged'' molecule.

 Prior to the collision the tagged molecule has maintained some constant velocity $\mathbf{v}$ for a time $t$.
-The conditional probability that it has survived for at least time $t$ is $p(t|v) = \exp(-r(v)t)$; one should then multiply this by $r(v)dt$ which yields the probability that the molecule will suffer a collision during a very short time interval succeeding time $t$.
+The conditional probability that a molecule with velocity $\mathbf{v}$ has survived for at least time $t$ is $p(t|v) = \exp(-r(v)t)$.\cite{survive} By multiplying this by $r(v)dt$ one obtains the probability that the molecule will suffer a collision during an infinitesimal time interval succeeding time $t$:

 It remains to characterize how likely different velocities $\mathbf{v}$ are for the tagged molecule.
-Since the tagged molecule is obtained by first identifying a collision, the probability distribution must account for the likelihood of finding a velocity in the range $\mathbf{v}$ to $\mathbf{v} + d\mathbf{v}$ in any randomly selected collision.
-This may be understood by asking the question: In a time interval $T$, with what relative frequency do particles with velocity in the range $\mathbf{v}_1$ to $\mathbf{v}_1 + d\mathbf{v}_1$ collide (with anything) compared to those particles with velocity in the range $\mathbf{v}_2$ to $\mathbf{v}_2 + d\mathbf{v}_2$?
-The answer is
+Since the tagged molecule is obtained by first identifying a collision, the probability distribution must account for the likelihood of finding a velocity in the range $\mathbf{v}$ to $\mathbf{v} + d\mathbf{v}$ in \textit{any randomly selected collision}.
+That probability, $f_\textrm{coll}(v)d\mathbf{v}$, may be found as follows.
+At any given moment there is a fraction $f(v_1)d\mathbf{v}_1$ of the gas that has velocity in the range $\mathbf{v}_1$ to $\mathbf{v}_1+d\mathbf{v}_1$, and of that a fraction $r(v_1)dt$ will undergo a collision in the next short time interval $dt$.
+Therefore, the relative likelihood of the tagged molecule having some velocity centered around $\mathbf{v}_1$ as opposed to, say, some $\mathbf{v}_2$, is given by the ratio